eddiebergman/nvim-cluster/README.md

 Yep, it's annoying and I havn't really gone through enough to figure it out yet.
 See `:help clipboard` and if you get it to work, please let me know!

+> How do I refactor across a project?

+Open-source python language servers are not as good as the closed-source language servers used by Pycharm (?) and VScode (Pylance).
+Pylance is Microsofts closed source improvement over `pyright` which is what I have pre-installed with neovim.
+Your best friend for refactoring is to search for a string over the entire project `<leader>ss` by default and using `<C-l>` to populate the quick-jump bar on the side.

 > I don't like it, how do I uninstall?

 ```bash
 # rm -rf the `nvim-cluster` directory which would be created wherever you ran the install command
 rm -rf ~/.config/nvim  # Config files